Updated: August, 2021

 - Explain how having the thought does not negatively impact how that other person thinks and feels because it’s not been shared.

-- Next take the idea a step further.
-Explore with your group what happens when people think a negative thought about one person but they share that thought with someone else.
-Discuss what happens when they don’t tell the negative thought to the person associated with the thought, but they do tell someone else the negative thought they had about the person.
-(This is called gossiping or “trash talking” and “talking behind someone’s back.”)
-You can have students explore how this unfolds in real time by directing them to write out what they would tell someone else (on their speech bubble) and then hold it up.
-Do they think they are keeping their thought a secret?
-Are they?
-What if this person tells the other person your negative thought about him or her?
-Have the group talk about this type of negative sharing and how it can make the person being talked about think and feel if he found out.
+- Discuss what happens when people think a negative thought about one person and they share that thought with someone else.
+Discuss a scenario when they don’t tell the negative thought to the person, but they do tell someone else the negative thought (This is called gossiping or “trash talking” and “talking behind someone’s back.”).
+Discuss: What if a person tells others about your negative thought?
+Have the group talk about this type of negative sharing and how it might make the person being talked about think and feel if they found out.
 Explore with your group how they would feel if this happened to them.